Transitioning Themes FAQ

 Q: Will I be able to "preview a new theme" with my existing site like I can with Blueprint themes?

 A: Yes.
 In the Theme Marketplace, click on a paid theme you'd like to see and click the "Preview with your store" button.
-Free themes can only be added to My Themes then previewed via the Stencil Theme Editor.
+Free themes can only be added to My Themes then previewed via the Store Design editor.

 Q: Are there any themes with left side navigation (instead of top navigation)?